-The Moonee Valley 2017 Heritage Study does not supersede those places, precincts and extensions nominated during the Gap Study consultation.
+The Moonee Valley 2017 Heritage Study did not, however assess places, precincts and extensions nominated after the Gap Study was completed.
+They are still future work to be done.

-This report forms Volume One of the Heirtage Study and provides the findings and recommendations specifically in relation to new precincts and precinct extensions.
+This report forms Volume One of the Heritage Study and provides the findings and recommendations specifically in relation to new precincts and precinct extensions.
 It includes:

-- A summary of the findings of the Preliminary Investigation in relation to precincts and precinct extensions (Section 2). - The findings and recommendations of the Detailed Investigation including: - o The new precincts that satisfy the threshold of local significance and justify inclusion in the HO (Section 3). - o The areas that form logical and justified extensions to existing HO precincts (Section 4). - o The group, thematic or serial listing that satisfies the threshold of local significance and justifies inclusion in the HO (Section 5). - Recommendations to implement the findings of this study via the planning scheme (Section 6). - o The potential precincts, precinct extensions and serial listing identified in the Gap Study and recommended by Council that have been assessed and do not satisfy the threshold of local significance. - o Potential new precincts and precinct extensions that were not included within the scope of this study and should be assessed in future (Section 5).
+- A summary of the findings of the Preliminary Investigation in relation to precincts and precinct extensions (Section 2). - The findings and recommendations of the Detailed Investigation including: - o The new precincts that satisfy the threshold of local significance and justify inclusion in the HO (Section 3). - o The areas that form logical and justified extensions to existing HO precincts (Section 4). - o The serial listing that satisfies the threshold of local significance and justifies inclusion in the HO (Section 5). - o Recommendations to implement the findings of this study via the planning scheme (Section 6). - o The potential precincts, precinct extensions and serial listing identified in the Gap Study and recommended by Council that have been assessed and do not satisfy the threshold of local significance. - o Potential new precincts and precinct extensions that were not included within the scope of this study and should be assessed in future (Section 5).